CER-REC/BERDI_CIBER/src/components/NavButtons/BackButton/README.md

 ## Requirements

 * [X] Renders the BackButton component
-* [X] Clicking will take you back to the landing page.
+* [X] Clicking will take you back to the landing page